MLP Linked Data User Guide

 In the IPUMS extract system

-- On the "Select Samples" screen, deselect the default samples and choose an appropriate 100% data file on the "USA full count" tab (1900, 1910, 1920, 1930 or 1940).
+- On the "Select Samples" screen, deselect the default samples and choose an appropriate 100% data file on the "USA full count" tab.
 Make two extracts: one for the initial census year and one for the terminal census year.